ciaraos/Sweng-GitHub-Access/README.md

 When a user first opens the website this is what they see.
 There is the GitHub Analytics title and a GitHub icon at the bottom of the page.
 They can enter a username to analyse into the search bar.
 The data is loaded using axios from the GitHub API, it is then stored as a json object.
 #### Profile Details:
 ![](README%20screenshots/profile%20details.png)
 After searching a username, user details are displayed.
 This is a screenshot of my profile details.
 As you can see, it shows my name, when I joined, my followers and my public repos.
-It can also display bio, blog, location, and company iif I were to have those details on my account.
+It can also display bio, blog, location, and company if I were to have those details on my account.
 A chart of my commits is dispayed through the GitHub API, as well as a link to my GitHub profile.
 ![](README%20screenshots/facebook%20profile%20details.png)
 The user has the option to scroll back to the top of the page to search another username.
 I chose Facebook as an example of this as it shows their location and blog.
 #### Pie Chart: